Online nonnegative CP-dictionary learning for Markovian data: Convergence results

+For Assumption \ref{assumption:A4}, we remark that it follows from the uniqueness of the solution of \eqref{eq:coding_OCPDL} (see \cite[Prop.
+1]{mairal2010online}).
+This can be enforced for example by the elastic net penalization \cite{zou2005regularization}.
+Namely, we may add a quadratic regularizer $\lambda' \lVert H \rVert_{F}^{2}$ to the loss function $\ell$ in \eqref{eq:def_loss_full} for some $\lambda'>0$.
+Then the resulting quadratic function is strictly convex and hence it has a unique minimizer in the convex constraint set $\mathcal{C}^{\textup{code}}$.
+(See \cite[Sec.
+4.1]{mairal2010online} and \cite[Sec.
+4.1]{lyu2020online} for more detailed discussion on this assumption).

-The main result in this paper, which is stated below in Theorem \ref{thm:online NTF_convergence}, states that the sequence $\mathcal{D}_{t}$ of CP-dictionaries produced by Algorithm \ref{algorithm:online NTF} converges to the set of stationary points of the expected loss function $f$ defined in \eqref{eq:def_OCPDL}.
+The main result in this paper, which is stated below in Theorem \ref{thm:online NTF_convergence}, states that the sequence $\mathcal{D}_{t}$ of CP-dictionaries produced by Algorithm \ref{alg:online NTF_highlevel} converges to the set of stationary points of the expected loss function $f$ defined in \eqref{eq:def_OCPDL}.
+To the best of our knowledge, Theorem \ref{thm:online NTF_convergence} is the first convergence guarantee for any online \textit{constrained} dictionary learning algorithm for tensor-valued signals or as an online \textit{unconstrained} CP-factorization algorithm, which have not been available even under the classical i.i.d. assumption on input signals.
+Recall that $f_{t}$ and $\hat{f}_{t}$ denote the empirical and surrogate loss function defined in \eqref{eq:def_OCPDL_ELM} and \eqref{eq:Alg1_def_surrogate_loss}, respectively.